EDemerzel/NuGetInspector/README.md

 ## 🤝 Contributing

 We welcome contributions!
-Please see our [contribution guidelines](CONTRIBUTING.md) for details.
+Please see our [contribution guidelines](#contribution-guidelines) below for details.

 ### Development Workflow